destroyer-art/playlist/README.md

 2. Setup a new private repository with the source code
 3. Run `docker-compose up`
 4. Code
-5. Push your solution and reach out to us for setting up the interview
+5. Push your solution to a new branch
+6. Create a Pull Request when your ready and reach out to us for setting up the interview

 To cleanup the Docker containers run `docker-compose down -v --rmi all --remove-orphans`